Tiered Split-Funding Specific Stop-Loss

 Narrow Networks- to be fair, this is not an idea that originated in self-funded circles, but is actually the brainchild of insurance carriers vying for lower rates on the public exchanges.
 However, viable costs savings measures are quickly studied and adopted by employers trying to save money of their own.
 The concept is pretty simple; negotiating lower pricing with more restrictive managed care provider networks than those that we have been used to.
 The jury is still out as to the exact degree that they will affect pricing and how these smaller networks will accommodate the needs of employees, but initial data seems promising.

 I do hope you enjoyed this.
-I should point out this had been requested by David at Cardinal Construction. always appreciate ideas and comments.
+I should point out this had been requested by Scott at one stop financial solutions. always appreciate ideas and comments.

 http://serresprimavera.ca - Certainly worth giving a read.